6 Things I’m unlearning about being an independent woman

 I’m unlearning that…”I’m the captain now – I’m in control”

-Newsflash: you’re not – that’s impossible.
-And honestly, as lovingly as I can say, nobody wants a partner like that.
-So to try and do so only leads to a very unstable, chaotic life.
-Sure, I fully believe the whole, “Only you can be in control of you,” but at some point even the captain of its ship surrenders to its vessel.
+To try and do so only leads to a very unstable, chaotic life.
+Again, while I still believe only you are in control of you, at some point even the captain of its ship surrenders to its vessel.

 I’m unlearning that…”I’m *strong* when I’m independent”